maxfieldEland/EC_2019_FinalProject/README.md

 Evolve the models, tracking their performance per evaluation and across generations, and evaluating the final evolved model on the training and test sets.
+(This might take a while.)

 ```
 # the true model